 Dating apps have come a long way since the early days of Match.com, Plenty of Fish and OkCupid.
-These days a dating profile can be created in a matter of minutes during a commercial break of a TV show.
+These days a fake online dating profile can be created in a matter of minutes during a commercial break of a TV show.
 It’s important to understand the business of dating apps, what they are, what they are not in addition to looking for red flags from users on dating apps as possible signs of fraud.

 Depending on the app, anywhere from 1-5% of profiles can be fake, some sketchy apps this can be upwards of 20-50% of profiles.
 Additionally, many profiles can be inactive or merely seeking gifts, instagram followers or a penpal adding to the frustration that the total datable population of all profiles on any given dating site can be less than half.